How to Choose an Assisted Living Facility in Ohio

 Advance-directive coercion is prohibited under OAC 3701-16-07.
 A facility cannot make execution of an advance directive a condition of admission.
 If a facility's intake paperwork pushes back on a resident without an advance directive, that is a regulatory violation and grounds for an ODH complaint.

 Personal funds handling is the last common issue.
-ORC 3721.13(A)(27) gives residents a right to "fair accounting of any funds managed by the home."
+ORC 3721.13(A)(27) gives residents a right to a "fair accounting of any funds managed by the home."
 Some Ohio RCFs offer to hold spending money for residents as a convenience.
 Families should ask for a quarterly statement of all deposits and disbursements from the facility-managed personal funds account, and they should keep their own parallel ledger of personal needs spending so a discrepancy can be caught early.

 The Spend-Down Reality